scloud19/SECipedia/Ethical Hacking/Web_App_Security/web_app_sec_authentication/web_app_sec_auth_design_flaws.md

+Implementation Flaws in Authentication
+  Fail-Open Logic Mechanisms
+    Ex:
+      public Response checkLogin(Session session) {
+        try {
+          String uname = session.getParameter(“username”);
+          String passwd = session.getParameter(“password”);
+          User user = db.getUser(uname, passwd);
+          if (user == null) {
+            // invalid credentials
+            session.setMessage(“Login failed. “);
+            return doLogin(session);
+          }
+        }
+        catch (Exception e) {}
+        // valid user
+        session.setMessage(“Login successful. “);
+        return doMainMenu(session);
+      }

+      If the call the db.getUser() throws an exception for some reason (ex: a null pointer exception from a request not having a username/pass param), the login won't exactly FAIL
+        While the resulting session might not be bound to a particular user (and thus not fully functional), an attacker could potentially still gain access to sensitive functionality.

+      While an app developer might not make a mistake this silly, this type of problem can exist when multi-stage functionality exists (and/or several layers of method calls)

+  Defects in Multistage login mechanisms
+    Logic Flaws
+      If a user is at stage 2, the app assumes that the user successfully passed stage 1 This includes validations
+          Ex: Maybe the logic mechanism validates if a user has an admin role at phase 1, and then trusts at phase 2 whatever role flag is entered.
+            Other validation examples: if the users account has expired, is locked out, etc.
+          Ex: The app authenticates in phase 1 the username/pass, and then trusts the username hidden form field in later stages.

+Secret Question Logic Flaws
+  Out of a list of predefined questions that the user has answered, some apps select an entry randomly
+    Idea: By doing this, if an attacker witnessed the previous login steps, this element of "randomness" will lock them out

+    Flaws
+      App may present a randomly chosen question in the UI, but then store the details within a hidden form field/cookie Then, the Q/A are both sent to the server Obviously an attacker can just submit the Q/A combination that they already recorded App presents a randomly chosen question on each login But, doesn't remember the LAST question that it gave to the user.
+        An attacker can simply go through the login process again and cycle through the questions.
+          Usually a user won't invoke an account lockout for this.

 Bad Passwords
   Many web apps give no/minimal quality control on user passwords.
     Ex: Some web apps allow passwords that are